 Keyword research is the foundation of SEO (search engine optimization) and crucial for success in pay per click marketing.
 The importance of proper keyword research can not be understated.
 Finding out what a client or prospect is typing, what keywords they’re using to find a law firm like yours, is a coveted insight because any successful SEO strategy relies on using the right keywords to attract your target audience to your website.
 As with just about everything else related to marketing online, having the right tools at your disposal can make all the difference.

-Following is a list of some of the best tools available across the Internet for keyword research and planning:
+The following is a list of some of the best tools available across the internet for keyword research and planning:

 Google Keyword Planner

-Since its start in 2012, Google Adwords Keyword Planner has quickly dominated most of the keyword research market.
-By performing a simple Google AdWords search, the user is able to see the results of a variety of useful statistics for each keyword such as the search volume, the quantity of average monthly searches, and the average cost per click.
+Since its start in 2012, Google Keyword Planner has quickly dominated most of the keyword research market.
+By performing a simple Google search, the user is able to see the results of a variety of useful statistics for each keyword such as the search volume, the quantity of average monthly searches, and the average cost per click.
 It quickly calculates and suggests the best matching searches for your specified keywords, enabling you to do competitive analysis easily and effectively.

-Google AdWords Keyword Planner is fully-automated and free to use.
+Google Keyword Planner is fully-automated and free to use.

 Google Suggest is one of the easiest to use, and most overlooked, keyword research tools.

 Hiding in plain sight, you’ll find Google Suggest by simply typing your keywords into Google’s search box.
 When you enter a keyword or phrase into the search field, suggestions that are associated with the term appear automatically in a dropdown menu.

 You will get a different number of suggestions for different keyword or phrase combinations, but the suggestions will show you plenty of related terms and phrases that will help with deciding where to go next with your SEO or PPC efforts.